Is guacamole okay for diabetics at Chipotle?

 Bonus Tips:

-Craft Your Own Guacamole: Take charge of your guacamole by selecting the ingredients and portion sizes.
-Opt for fresh, perfectly ripe avocados while keeping added sugar and unhealthy fats to a minimum.
+Make it your own by choosing the ingredients and portion sizes.
+Go for fresh, perfectly ripe avocados while keeping extra sugar and unhealthy fats low.

-Explore Additional Toppings: At Chipotle, you’ll find an array of tasty, low-carb options like tomatillo salsa, fajita peppers, and roasted chili-corn salsa.
+Explore Additional Toppings: You’ll find a variety of tasty, low-carb options like tomatillo salsa, fajita peppers, and roasted chili-corn salsa.
+These toppings can add flavor and nutrients to your meal.

-Plan Ahead: Before your visit, hop onto Chipotle’s online nutrition calculator.
-This way, you can proactively create a diabetes-friendly bowl and avoid last-minute carb confusion.
+Plan Ahead: Before your visit, use the online nutrition calculator of your chosen restaurant.
+This way, you can proactively create a healthier meal and avoid last-minute confusion over carb content.

 Additional Resources: